 Thankfully, baking is a fantastic way to make mouth-watering dishes that deliver in taste and nourishment!

 TRY IT!
 These Baked Chicken Nuggets don’t miss a beat!
-Serve them aside some baked fries and you’ve upped your fast food game!
+Serve them with some baked fries and you’ve upped your fast food game!

 I will be the first to raise my hand and say that I adore mayonnaise.
 While I am not a fan of full-fat mayo, I use Hellman’s Light quite frequently.
 I prefer this brand because it is not overly sweet and it’s rather low-calorie.
 That being said, non-fat plain Greek yogurt and mashed avocado are a fantastic substitute for mayonnaise both in recipes and on sandwiches.